oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the
-verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the VC-SD-JWT issuer.
+verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata) of the VC-SD-JWT issuer.
 A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
 It depends on the Verifier policy to reject or